aws/amazon-cloudwatch-agent/README.md

 # Amazon CloudWatch Agent
 The Amazon CloudWatch Agent is software developed for the [CloudWatch Agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html)

-This repo is for the effort to port CloudWatch Agent to run on the OpenTelemetry framework.

 ## Overview
 The Amazon CloudWatch Agent enables you to do the following: